brianisadog/Lab6_RESTful_API_Server/README.md

 # Lab6_RESTful_API_Server

-Two multi-threaded RESTful API servers to access hotel information.
-Implement with Socket and Jetty.
-Provide JSON result.
+Two multi-threaded RESTful API servers to access hotel information and provide JSON result.
+Implement with Socket and Jetty separately.
 Also using Google Place API.

 ```
 Now working